programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 In contrast, a machine learning approach would instead train a machine learning [algorithm](https://en.wikipedia.org/wiki/Algorithm) on labeled examples of emails which are 'spam' or 'not spam'.
 This algorithm would, over repeated exposure to examples, 'learn' patterns which indicate whether an email is spam or not.
 This is an example of ['supervised learning'](https://en.wikipedia.org/wiki/Supervised_learning), in which an algorithm is exposed to labeled data.
 This is the type of machine learning which this tutorial will focus on.
 There are different approaches to the managing this training process, some of which we will cover in these lessons.
 Another type of machine learning which doesn't require labelled examples is ['unspervised learning'](https://en.wikipedia.org/wiki/Unsupervised_learning).

 There are advantages and disadvantages to using machine learning.
 Some advantages in our email example include avoiding having to manually identify what indicates if an email is spam or not.
 This is particularly useful when these signals might be subtle or hard to detect.
 If the characteristics of spam emails were to change in the future, you wouldn't need to rewrite your entire program but could instead re-train your model with new examples.
 Some disadvantages include the requirement for labeled examples which can be time consuming to create.
 One major limitation of some machine learning algorithms is that it can be difficult to understand how they made a decision i.e., why an email was labeled spam or not.
-The implications of this vary depending on how much 'power' the algorithm is given in a system, something which will be returned to later.
+The implications of this vary depending on how much 'power' the algorithm is given in a system.
+For example, the potential negative impact from an algorithm making automated decisions about a loan application are likely to be much higher than an algorithm making unhelpful recommendation for a film from a streaming service.

 ## Training an Image Classification Model